SpareBank 1 SR-Bank's roots go back to 1839. Join us on a journey through our history.

 2012 - On the stock exchange to create value for the region

 SpareBank 1 SR-Bank is converted into a public limited company so it can continue to fulfil its purpose: to create value in the region of which we are a part.
 The most important goal is satisfying the region's need for capital.
-The Group's total assets amount to around NOK 150 billion and it has 1,300 staff.

 Our feet are firmly planted in Southern and Western Norway, but we still look to the horizon so we can adapt as our customers' needs change.
 As the region's most attractive provider of financial services we are the very symbol of Southern and Western Norway's capacity for creation.